By Geoffrey Chang

 Do you need a Green Card?

-- If you’re planning to drive in the EU on or after Brexit (currently set for 31 October), you will need a Green Card
+- If you’re planning to drive in the EU on or after Brexit, you will need a Green Card

 - Even if you have a foreign-use extension on your motor policy, you’ll still need a Green Card to drive in all EEA countries, Andorra, Serbia, and Switzerland after Brexit